wkorando/go-serverless-with-java/STEP8.md

 ![](./images/git-sync-with-master.png)

-	Once the two stages in the pipeline successfully completed, go to [Cloud Functions](https://cloud.ibm.com/functions/actions) section in IBM Cloud to see the result of the deployment.
+Once the two stages in the pipeline successfully completed, go to the [Cloud Functions](https://cloud.ibm.com/functions/actions) section in IBM Cloud to see the result of the deployment.
 A new package 'golden-ratio' has been defined, showing the 3 new actions and 2 new sequences.

 ![](./images/cloud-functions.png)

 <p  align="center">
 	<font size="4">